cthoyt/cthoyt.github.io/_posts/2021-04-19-pythagorean-mean-ranks.md

 ---
 The mean rank (MR) and mean reciprocal rank (MRR) are among the most popular metrics reported for the evaluation of knowledge graph embedding models in the link prediction task.
-While they are reported on very different intervals (MR between 1 and ∞ and MRR between 0 and 1, their deep theoretical connection can be elegantly described through the lens of [Pythagorean means](https://en.wikipedia.org/wiki/Pythagorean_means).
+While they are reported on very different intervals (MR between $[1,\\infty)$ and MRR between 0 and 1, their deep theoretical connection can be elegantly described through the lens of [Pythagorean means](https://en.wikipedia.org/wiki/Pythagorean_means).
 This blog post describes ideas [Max Berrendorf](https://github.com/mberr) shared with me that I recently implemented in [PyKEEN](https://github.com/pykeen/).